Back

 Olio’s business model is simple – businesses pay Olio to collect their food waste, which is collected by a network of 100,000 volunteers and redistributed to local communities.
 Partners include Tesco across 2,700 stores, as well as Sainsbury’s, Asda, Iceland, Compass Group, Eurostar and Boots.

 Clarke sees no conflict in a purpose-led business seeking profit.
 “I believe that profit with purpose is going to be the new business paradigm,” she says.
-“Any business that doesn’t have purpose at its core will lose the license to exist and will certainly be competitively disadvantaged.”
+“Any business that doesn’t have purpose at its core will lose the licence to exist and will certainly be competitively disadvantaged.”

 Olio quantifies its impact in detail.
 It calculates that its app has had an environmental impact equivalent to taking over 600 million car miles off the road, and has saved over 22 billion litres of water.
 It has had a social impact too, with over 40% of the Olio community saying that they’ve made friends through the app, 66% claiming that sharing has improved their mental health, and 75% saying that sharing has improved their financial wellbeing.